What is an SEO keyword?

 Whether users enter a complete sentence in the search bar or just type individual words, the central keywords of a search query are called keywords.

-This makes keywords the central interface between user intent, website content, and Google ranking factors.
+This makes keywords the interface between user intent, website content, and Google ranking factors.
 And that, in turn, makes them a crucial aspect of search engine and on-page optimisation.

 What are the different types of keywords?